moyartumanley/Aho-Corasick/README.md

 # Trendmaxxing

-Info about your project goes here
-    shoutout 𝔠𝔬𝔫𝔫𝔬𝔯𝔰𝔞𝔢𝔭

-Rachel's notes here for now lmao (working on the Aho-Corasick algorithm):
-- Tree similar to hw3: trie where nodes have a true or false value for if the String is within the dictionary (i.e. if the node is the last character of a word or not)
+- Trie where nodes have a true or false value for whether the String is within the dictionary (i.e. if the node is the last character of a word or not)
 - There are 3 different kinds of connections:
     - Children: exactly the same from hw3: next letter in the word
     - Suffixes: connects the node of the longest possible suffix that exists in the tree.